gauravjain2/gauravjain2/README.md

 ## **I am Gaurav Jain**
 Welcome to my profile!
 <br>
-- 🌱 I’m a Computer Science Student.
+- 🌱 I’m a Software Engineer and Python Developer.
-- 🔭 I’m currently working on Data Science and Machine Learning.
-Check out my projects below. ↓↓↓
+- 🔭 Love to work on Data Science and Machine Learning.
 - 📫 Connect with me on [Linkedin](https://linkedin.com/in/gauravj22) | [Mail](mailto:gauravjain2202@gmail.com)
-- ⚡ I have lots of innovative ideas and love to work on cutting edge technologies.
+- ⚡ Would love to discuss and work on innovative ideas 💡